AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 * Search index definitions
 * ACLs and permissions
 * Service users and user groups
-Set up your development environment, [Configure your CI/CD Pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/how-to-use/configuring-pipeline.html), and learn to [deploy your code](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/how-to-use/deploying-code.html) on the environment.
+Set up your development environment, [Configure your CI/CD Pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/how-to-use/configuring-pipeline.html), and learn to [deploy your code](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/how-to-use/deploying-code.html) on the environment. -->

-## Local development {#local-development}
+### Adaptive Form Authoring {#local-development}

 When you set up and configure an [!DNL AEM Forms] as a Cloud Service environment, you set up development, staging, and production environments.
 In addition, set up and configure a local development environment for rapid iterations and development.
 You can download and set up AEM SDK and [!DNL AEM Forms] add-on feature archive to set up a local [!DNL Forms] as a Cloud Service development environment.
 For detailed instructions, see [Set up a local development environment](setup-local-development-environment.md).

+Form authors connect to a development environment for form editing.The final forms is brought into the production environment through package export/import or CI/CD.

+> ![NOTE]
+ > SMTP server is required for sending emails.
+For example, a submission acknowledgment from Publish, or an approval/rejection mail from an Author workflow.
+Customers have to provide their own SMTP server.

 ## Debugging {#debugging}

 AEM as a Cloud Service runs on self-service, scalable, cloud infrastructure.
 It requires AEM developers to understand and debug various facets of AEM as a Cloud Service, from build and deploy to obtaining details of running AEM applications.
 For detailed information, see [Debugging AEM as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/debugging/debugging-aem-as-a-cloud-service/overview.html?lang=en).
- -->